ARInovejas/Benchmarking-DeepVariant-against-the-GATK-pipeline/README.md

 Folder Structure:
 Reference_genome: must contain the reference genome with the extension .fa (replace script so it can work on .fasta)
 Reads: must contain the read pairs.
 Filename convention, read pair #1 must have 'R1_001' in the filename and read pair #2 must have 'R2_001' in the filename
-Tools: contains picard, gatk3.7 and gatk4.0.5 that is used by the scripts

 Codes and Scripts